mjarkk/plex-like-web-app/README.md

 ## Goal
 A site where you can view you images, movies and music on the 2017 way.
 "2017 way" means it needs to be stabele so if you are offline the data still loads,
-all the animations are somooth,
+All the animations are somooth,
-auto changing resolution in movies depending on your network speed,
+Auto changing resolution in movies depending on your network speed,
-all api data is secure from end to end,
+All api data is secure from end to end,
-you can share everyting,
+You can share everyting,
-load a page before you have even clicked it
+Load a page before you have even clicked it
-and it needs to be mobile friendly of course.
+And it needs to be mobile friendly of course.
 ### Some other Goals
 - Changing theme's light, dark and maybe custom css theme's
 - Images are loading like medium's